What Is Info Dumping?

-In this example the author dumps information without any action, and on top of that, it is information that the character wouldn’t naturally think about in that moment.
-The information about his business tanking and that is why she was wearing a dress she already own was the narrator butting in to give the reader information, not information the character would naturally think about in that moment.
-She wouldn’t think about how his business was booming when she met him and she assumed she would never find herself here because it is clear that she has been in this position before as his business didn’t just tank right then.
+In this example the author dumps information without any action, and on top of that, it is information the character wouldn’t naturally think about in that moment.
+The information being given here—her husband’s business had tanked and that is the reason she is wearing a simple dress rather than a fancy one; business was booming previously and she thought she would never have to struggle financially—is the narrator butting in to give the reader information, not information the character would naturally think about in this moment.
+Cathy wouldn’t think about how her husband’s business had been booming when she met him and how she had assumed she would never find herself here because clearly she has been in this position before, as his business didn’t just tank right then.
 Again, it is information that the narrator thinks the reader needs to know, not information that benefits the character or the scene.

 Info dumping in dialogue

 In an effort to avoid info dumping, authors often put the information in dialogue, but this is still info dumping.

 Yes, it is coming from the characters rather than the narrator, but it isn’t any better than narrative info dumping.

 If the only point of the dialogue is to tell the reader information, then it isn’t natural dialogue.

 In the editorial world, we refer to this as “As you know, Bob” explanations.
 This is when the characters tell each other information they would already know.

 Greg already knows this information, so it is unnatural for Cathy to tell him it.

 If your characters live in a society where it is illegal to stand out from the crowd, to be better than anyone else (Yes, this idea comes from the short story “Harrison Bergeron”), it would be odd for a character to say to another, “Well, you know it is important to ensure you don’t stand out from the crowd, or you will be arrested.”
 They live in the society, so they know that information.